pkp/pln/README.md

   the server/PHP error log for more information.

-- If an issue fails to be packaged, try to export it through the Native XML plugin at the from the native import/export plugin.
-Possible export problems may cause the PLN Plugin to fail to send the failed content, and the native import/export `Tools` > `Import/Export`, which is supposed to display some hints about what went wrong.
+- If an issue fails to be packaged, try to export it through the Native XML plugin at the `Tools` > `Import/Export`, which is supposed to display some hints about what went wrong.

 - Whenever something doesn't work as expected, always check the error log for clues.